Learning how to cook millet will add a useful ingredient to your gluten free diet. But what is millet?

 With the addition of an egg and some fresh herbs, you can make croquettes to fry and serve with your next meal.

 You can even make a dip or spread!
 Recipe below.

 Millet grain is highly nutritious.
-It is a good source of protein, and if served with pulses (dried peas or beans) it makes a well balanced protein meal.
+It is an excellent source of protein, and if served with pulses (dried peas or beans) it makes a well-balanced protein meal.

-Another one of the benefits of millet is that it is a good source of magnesium, helpful for asthma sufferers and for those for whom migraines are a problem.
-Magnesium is also known to lower your blood pressure thereby reducing the risk of a heart attack.
+Another benefit of millet is that it is a superb source of magnesium, helpful for asthma sufferers and for those for whom migraines are a problem.
+It also known that magnesium lowers your blood pressure, reducing the risk of a heart attack.

 On the same theme, millet is rich in phytochemicals, in particular Phytic acid, which is believed to be helpful in reducing cholesterol.

 So, unless you have thyroid problems, learning how to cook millet is certainly worthwhile.